-Our three office staff are indispensable and are continually complimented for their ability to keep the school running smoothly, five premises staff keep our school safe, spick and span, a part-time librarian encourages good reading habits, and eight midday supervisory assistants (dinner ladies!) keep our children happy and safe at lunchtimes.
+Our four office staff are indispensable and are continually complimented for their ability to keep the school running smoothly, six premises staff keep our school spick and span, and safe, a part-time librarian encourages good reading habits, and eleven midday supervisory assistants (dinner ladies!) keep our children happy and safe at lunchtimes.

 Keeping at the cutting edge of technology is a priority for us and, as such, the school is well-resourced.
-There are 35 laptops available to pupils throughout the school and there are 5- or 6-point-Touchscreens in each classroom.
-We use our 70+ iPads to support children’s learning across the curriculum, and we share our knowledge and discoveries regularly, as a staff and among the Digital Leaders.
+There are laptops available to pupils throughout the school and there is a 5- or 6-point Touchscreen in each classroom.
+We use our iPads to support children’s learning across the curriculum, and we share our knowledge and discoveries regularly, as a staff and among the Digital Leaders.
 The Digital Leaders have, in fact, led INSET for teachers!
 However, we acknowledge that schools can never stand still or become complacent, and we are continually looking for ways that we can stay ahead of the game.